Summer School

 Confirmed speakers

-Dr. Aamir Ahmad, Max Planck Institute for Intelligent Systems and University of Stuttgart
+Aamir Ahmad, Dr., Max Planck Institute for Intelligent Systems and University of Stuttgart

 Aamir Ahmad’s research interests include robotics and AI for ecology and biodiversity conservation, aerial robotics, multi-robot systems, deep reinforcement learning, formation control, aerial vision, localization, target tracking and simultaneous localization and mapping (SLAM).

-Alejandro Jarabo Peñas (joint work with Prof. Anders Christensen), PhD student, SDU Drone Center, NAMUR
+Alejandro Jarabo Peñas, PhD Student (joint work with Prof. Anders Christensen), SDU Drone Center, NAMUR

 Alejandro Jarabo Peñas gives a hands-on tutorial on integrating LLMs in robotics and drones.

-Dr. Angela Albi, Max Planck Institute of Animal Behavior (MPIAB) and Centre for the Advanced Study of Collective Behaviour, University of Konstanz
+Angela Albi, Dr., Max Planck Institute of Animal Behavior (MPIAB) and Centre for the Advanced Study of Collective Behaviour, University of Konstanz

 Angela Albi studies predator-prey dynamics between blacktip reef sharks and fish schools using drones, and works on AI tools for studying animal behavior and monitoring wildlife.

-Dr. Sam Penny, Bristol Zoological Society
+Sam Penny, Dr., Bristol Zoological Society

 Sam Penny is a wildlife ecologist with a focus on applied conservation techniques in tropical environments.